felipe-a-queiroz/felipe-a-queiroz/README.md

 # Welcome to my GitHub profile!
 ## About Me
 My name is Felipe, I am a technology enthusiast and a passionate developer who is always looking for new challenges.
 I have expertise in various programming languages and technologies such as Java, Oracle, Spring and Python.
-Currently, I am diving deep into Python.
+Currently, I am diving deep into React.

 ## My projects
 Here on my profile, you will find some of the projects that I have recently developed.
 Some of them are personal projects that I have built to learn new technologies, while others are projects that I have developed for clients or companies I worked for.
 Feel free to take a look at my projects and contribute if you want.